logsquaredn/geocloud/README.md

 ### Prerequisites

-* golang is *required* - version 1.11.x or above is required for go mod to work
+* golang is *required* - version 1.18 or above is required for generics
 * docker is *required* - version 20.10.x is tested; earlier versions may also work
 * docker-compose is *required* - version 1.29.x is tested; earlier versions may also work
-* go mod is *required* for dependency management of golang packages
 * make is *required* - version 3.81 is tested; earlier versions may also work

 ### Running